Norfolk State Spartans men's basketball

 The Norfolk State Spartans men's basketball team represents Norfolk State University, located in Norfolk, Virginia, in NCAA Division I basketball competition.
 They currently compete in the Mid-Eastern Athletic Conference.
-The Spartans are currently coached by Robert Jones and play their home games at the Joseph G. Echols Memorial Hall (7,000).
+The Spartans are currently coached by Robert Jones and play their home games at the Joseph G. Echols Memorial Hall.

 The Spartans men's basketball team is best known for defeating the #2 seeded Missouri in the 2012 NCAA Division I men's basketball tournament 86–84, the first tournament appearance for Norfolk State.
 It was only the fifth time that a 15th seed has defeated a 2nd seed.
-Norfolk State has qualified for the NCAA tournament at the Division I level three times, in 2012, 2021, and 2022.
+Norfolk State has qualified for the NCAA tournament at the Division I level four times, in 2012, 2021, 2022, and 2025.

 Post-season

 NCAA Division I tournament results

-The Spartans have appeared in three NCAA Division I tournaments.
-Their combined record is 2–3.
+The Spartans have appeared in four NCAA Division I tournaments.
+Their combined record is 2–4.

 NCAA Division II tournament results

 The Spartans have appeared in the NCAA Division II tournament 15 times.
 Their combined record is 18–19.